atxFarley/aws_serverless/README.md

 Project contains the [.travis.yml](.travis.yml) required for [integration with Travis CI](https://angular.io/guide/testing#configure-project-for-travis-ci)

 ## Roadmap
+* Performance and Load testing

-Items that the database design already supports  but __NOT__ built into the application services/UI yet:
+* Items that the database design already supports  but __NOT__ built into the application services/UI yet:
 1) Multiple growers and owners per field
 2) App users – logins, etc – potentially use Cognito with Lambda functions for MFA and database storage of application users.
   a.
 Allow for concept of app admin vs general user